home-assistant/home-assistant.io/source/_components/meteo_france.markdown

   - /components/weather.meteo_france/
 ---

-The `meteo_france` component uses the [Météo-France](http://www.meteofrance.com/) web service as a source for meteorological data for your location.
+The `meteo_france` integration uses the [Météo-France](http://www.meteofrance.com/) web service as a source for meteorological data for your location.
 The location is based on the `city` configured in your `configuration.yaml` file.

 There is currently support for the following device types within Home Assistant: